-What are Cannabinoids and what do they do?
+What are Cannabinoids?
+Where do they come from and how do they affect the human body?
 Great advances in science always start with a question!

 What are cannabinoids?

 Cannabinoids are compounds found in cannabis and hemp plants.
 How many there are, experts can’t really say.
 Some say there are about 80+ cannabinoids.
 But others believe there are more than 110!
-Of these numbers, only a few have been investigated and documented.
+Regardless of the actual number, only a few cannabinoids have been investigated and documented.

 The cannabinoids, together with the terpenes and flavonoids, form a complex relationship with each other.
 They give plants their flavor, texture, aroma, color, etc. They also serve as the plant’s protective mechanism.